 Every state is different, meaning every court system is different.
 Since this blog covers issues pertaining to the national personal injury community, I will use the federal appeals process to lay out how things work.
 Granted, the federal appeals courts share some similarities with many states (especially Maryland), so this should give you an idea of how things work from state to state.

 The federal court system is three-tiered.
 There are the trial courts, which are referred to as Federal District Courts.
 There are the intermediate appeals courts, which are called Federal Circuit Courts.
-And the “court of last resort” in the federal system is the Supreme Court of The United States (SCOTUS).
+And the “court of last resort” in the federal system is the Supreme Court of the United States (SCOTUS).
 The state of Maryland has a similar system with trial courts, an intermediate appeals court, and a state court of last resort.

 When a case goes to trial and a litigant wishes to appeal a legal issue, they generally have one “appeal of right.”
 In other words, they have one appeal that must be given to them under the Constitution’s guarantee of due process and access to the courts.
 In the federal system this appeal of right occurs at the Circuit Court level.
-At the conclusion of a case, a litigant can file a “Notice of Appeal” with the trial court, which lets them know that they will be appealing the decision.
+At the conclusion of a case, a litigant can file a “Notice of Appeal” with the trial court, which lets them know that they will appeal the decision.
 The trial court will then alert the Circuit Court that an appeal is on the way and generally forward the recorded record of the trial to that court.
-At this point, the parties will be able to submit briefs to the court explaining the legal issue in the case and asking them to rule one way or the other.
+At this point, the parties will be able to submit briefs to the court, explaining the legal issue in the case and asking them to rule one way or the other.
 Parties are also given the opportunity to give oral argument.
 This is neither testimony nor evidence.
 Oral argument is a speech of sorts that gives advocates the opportunity to argue points of law to the court.
 These are generally pretty intimidating given the fact that judges can interrupt attorneys at any point to ask them questions.

 Intermediate appeals courts generally have several judges who sit on panels of three.
 These panels of three hear cases and make decisions via majority vote.
 By having a court sit in panels, they can hear more cases and be more efficient than if each judge heard every single case.
 After they render a decision, either of the parties can ask the court of last resort to hear their case.
 As I said before, a party only has one appeal of right, meaning the next highest court has discretion as to whether they want to hear a case.